OSCAR Radio: Today

-About 200 students take part in OSCAR Radio in various roles during any single broadcast period: technician, presenter, newsreader, manager, director, sales and marketing, and many other contributory roles.
+About 250 students take part in OSCAR Radio in various roles during any single broadcast period: technician, host, newsreader, manager, director, sales and marketing, and other contributory roles.

-During OSCAR's broadcast period, the station transmits live between 7:30 and 8:30am, and between 5pm and 10:30pm every day.
+During OSCAR's broadcast period, the station transmits live between 5pm and 10:15pm every day apart from sunday.
 At other times, it broadcasts music and repeats of shows.
 Students are responsible for both the day-to-day running of the station and the quality of the broadcasts.
 This gives them the opportunity to take part in a 'real world' project while at school, under the overall supervision of one specially appointed staff member.

-OSCAR now runs 2 broadcasts a year, one in November and another in February and March.
+OSCAR runs a total of 2 broadcasts a year, one in November and December and another in February and March.